-Our cardamom is sweet and tart, reminiscent of summer fruits, fresh herbs and cut grass.
-The cardamom fruit turns yellow as it ripens and has a slightly softer, sweeter flavor than standard green cardamom, but is perfect in recipes that call for green cardamom.
+Our Cloud Forest Cardamom is sweet and tart, reminiscent of summer fruits, fresh herbs and cut grass.
+It comes straight from a single-estate regenerative farm in the high-altitude cloud forests of Guatemala.
+The fruit turns yellow as it ripens on the vine and has a softer and sweeter flavor that makes it a perfect upgrade to standard green cardamom.

-Our cardamom is grown on a single estate in the cloud forests of Alta Verapaz, Guatemala, on a biodynamic farm, using traditional organic methods.
+It is grown on a biodynamic farm, using traditional organic methods.
 The farm emphasizes workers' rights, sustainability and fair business practices.

 Guatemala exports 80% of the world’s cardamom, but the spice is virtually unknown in local markets.
 It is grown exclusively for export, mostly on tiny plots by indigenous farmers in the country’s remote mountainous region.